Korean, Edit

 ○ Single bond: 1 σ bond.
 Bonding must bring benefits, so always σ bond.

 ○ Double bond: 1 σ bond, 1 π bond.
-Bond strength cannot be twice that of a single bond.
+Bond strength is less than twice that of a single bond.

 ○ π bonds need to be weak and close together → Multiple bonds are rarely observed from the third period onwards.